ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 - GraphQL support: Used to streamline the process of fetching data from external and internal sources.

 ### Gatsby: The Cons
-No GUI — Gatsby doesn't offer a graphical interface for interacting with their framework.
+- No GUI: Gatsby doesn't offer a graphical interface for interacting with their framework.
 For some devs this isn't a problem, for others, it might be a barrier to entry.
-Learning Curve — Whether this is your first time using a CMS or you're migrating from another platform, you'll have to learn how to use Gatsby and its associated features.
+- Learning curve: Whether this is your first time using a CMS or you're migrating from another platform, you'll have to learn how to use Gatsby and its associated features.
-Doesn't Support Dynamic Content — It is possible to serve dynamic content with Gatsby, but it's not recommended and it is difficult to accomplish it effectively.
+- Dynamic content not supported: It is possible to serve dynamic content with Gatsby, but it's not recommended and it is difficult to accomplish effectively.

 As you can see, Gatsby is a pretty powerful React framework.
 It's important to remember though, that Gatsby is only useful for certain kinds of websites and applications.
-I've included a few different examples below...
+I've included a few different examples below ...

 ### Use Cases / Examples
 Gatsby is great for sites that have a large number of pages such as blogs, news sites, documentation portals, and things of that nature.
 Whether it's a single page or 10,000 pages, Gatsby makes creating them easier than ever.
 Here are a few noteworthy sites that were built using Gatsby: